Canada Manufactured Homes Market Size and Share

 Canada Manufactured Homes Market Analysis by Mordor Intelligence

-The Canada manufactured homes market size reached USD 3.09 billion in 2025 and is projected to reach USD 4.38 billion by 2030, advancing at a 7.19% CAGR.
+The Canada manufactured homes market was valued at USD 3.09 billion in 2025 and estimated to grow from USD 3.31 billion in 2026 to reach USD 4.66 billion by 2031, at a CAGR of 7.10% during the forecast period (2026-2031).
 This expansion reflects a decisive shift from niche to mainstream as factory-built housing offers a rapid response to the nation’s affordability crisis while aligning with sustainability targets.
 Rising provincial adoption of multi-section formats, accelerating investments in automated plants, and steady policy support from the National Housing Strategy reinforce long-term demand.
 Manufacturers are scaling capacity to meet backlogs that in some cases exceed 18 months, while municipalities favor predictable delivery timelines and cost-controlled procurement.
 The Canada manufactured homes market is also benefiting from material innovations such as high-performance concrete panels that meet new building-code energy thresholds without sacrificing price competitiveness.
 Competitive pressures are prompting consolidation, allowing larger players to optimize logistics networks and negotiate favorable component supply contracts that stabilize margins.

 Key Report Takeaways

-• Single-family applications commanded 78.7% of the Canada manufactured homes market share in 2024, while multi-family developments are projected to expand at an 8.05% CAGR by 2030.
+• Single-family applications commanded 78.05% of the Canada manufactured homes market share in 2025, while multi-family developments are projected to expand at a 7.83% CAGR by 2031.

 Segment Analysis